-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- California State Sen. Brian W. Jones submitted a public comment letter to the U.S. Department of Justice highlighting potential economic impacts stemming from a California state law related to tire fuel efficiency standards.
 The letter urges the department to address Assembly Bill No. 844, which establishes separate tire efficiency regulations applicable solely within California.

-The communication emphasizes that the law, enacted in 2003, demands that tire manufacturers more ST
+The communication emphasizes that the law, enacted in 2003, demands that tire manufacturers comply with specific energy-efficient standards fo more ST

 Charles B. Wang Community Health Center Advocates for Universal Hepatitis B Birth Dose Vaccination (10)